DAVIDRO999000999/psx-box/README.md

 # psx-box
 ![Alt text](  http://i.imgur.com/mkp3JJb.jpg "psx-box")

-Progress 40 - 45% roughly
+Progress 45 - 50% roughly

 # What's already done?

  Memory has been implemented
- Cd-Rom has been implemented
+ CD-Rom has been implemented
  Input has been implemented
  Timing has been implemeneted
  SPU Code has been implemented